Parking Disks

-Access is a human right
+Access is a Human Right

 Enforcement is a challenge

 Application forms are available at your local Traffic Department.
-The application form must be completed by the applicant and an Occupational Health Practitioner, and submitted to the Traffic Department together with –
+The application form must be completed by the applicant and an Occupational Health Practitioner, and submitted to the Traffic Department together with:

-- copy of the applicant’s ID document
+- Copy of the Applicant’s ID

-- Nominal fee (which differs between municipalities)
+- Nominal Fee (which differs between municipalities)

 Organisations:

-- Proof of organisational registration (NPO no.)
+- Proof of Organisational Registration (NPO no.)

-- Photos of the organisation’s logo on the vehicle
+- Photos of the Organisation’s Logo on the vehicle

-- Vehicle licence
+- Vehicle Licence

-- Driver’s licence
+- Driver’s Licence

-- Driver’s ID
+- Copy of the Driver’s ID

 Application by proxy